isomerpages/ogp-pioneerpri/_our-curriculum/Mathematics.md

 **Pioneer SPARKLETM Thinking Routine**

-**SPARKLE** *(SPAR/KLE: Study, Ponder, Apply, Review, Knowledge Leap and Extension) is our in-house thinking routine that aims to develop our students to become critical thinkers through collaborative problem solving and co-constructing of mathematical solutions.
-Students are challenged with non-routine, open-ended and real-world problems where they explore, learn and/or apply different mathematical concepts to derive at possible solutions.*
+<P align="Justify"><b>SPARKLE</b> <i>(SPAR/KLE: Study, Ponder, Apply, Review, Knowledge Leap and Extension) is our in-house thinking routine that aims to develop our students to become critical thinkers through collaborative problem solving and co-constructing of mathematical solutions.
+Students are challenged with non-routine, open-ended and real-world problems where they explore, learn and/or apply different mathematical concepts to derive at possible solutions.</i>

 Other Teaching and Learning approaches applied to develop critical thinking, reasoning and metacognitive skills in students include: